Mi-Zel/calculator/README.md

 ## How to try

-*Please watch video about our app here:
+*Please watch video about our app herehttps://youtu.be/-9Px-zBwtCc:
 Or if you have python, django and know how to run it localy you can download our ap and try it on your local maschine*

 ## Presentation

-*We present our project vith this video:*
+*We present our project vith this video:https://youtu.be/-9Px-zBwtCc* *Feel free to pause it any time you want and take a better look*

 ## Challenges and accomplishments